Skip to content

 Address: Exchange House, Queens Quay, Londonderry

 The menu at The Exchange is a delectable fusion of global flavours.
 Start your culinary journey with small plates, like sriracha honey chicken wings, panko-crusted halloumi bites, or Korean-style beef tacos.
-For a heartier option, delve into their juicy burgers, succulent steaks, or flavorful vegetarian curry.
+For a heartier option, delve into their juicy burgers, succulent steaks, or flavourful vegetarian curry.
 No matter your choice, every dish is prepared with fresh, locally sourced ingredients and presented with artistic flair.

 Planning an Unforgettable Culinary Experience in Derry